Siege of Fort Pulaski: Approaches

 At the end of February Tattnall laid plans for an amphibious assault on the two advanced batteries at Venus Point and Oakley Island.
-General Lee personally interceded.
+Lee personally interceded.
 Preparations at Old Fort Jackson were not completed.
 Although Tattnall's flagship had been put back into service since the Squadron's January resupply sortie, one of the three gunboats was still seriously disabled.
 Lee reasoned that if Tattnall's plan failed, the city itself would be open to attack.
 The three-to-seven exchange had not gone well for the defenders of Savannah.
 A possible two-to-seven match against ships with superior armament did not promise better.
-No further consideration was given to relief of the Fort; in any case, it had perhaps sixteen weeks of provisions left in store.
+No further consideration was given to relief of the fort; in any case, it had perhaps sixteen weeks of provisions left in store.
 Meanwhile, Federal emplacements continued to improve on Jones and Bird islands, Venus Point and other points along the river.
 During the Federal bombardment of Fort Pulaski, April 10–11, "Old Savannah" participated in counter-battery fire with besieging Union guns.

 Heavy caliber rifled cannon which the Federals needed to reduce Pulaski had arrived nearby in February, at which time Gillmore decided to locate the batteries at the northwestern tip of Tybee Island nearest the fort.
 By March, Gillmore was offloading siege materiel onto Tybee Island.
 Roads had to be laid down, gun emplacements excavated, magazines and bomb-proofs constructed.
-As the work progressed southwesterly nearing the Fort, in the last mile the Union troops came under fire from the Fort's Confederate gunners.
+As the work progressed southwesterly nearing the fort, in the last mile the Union troops came under fire from the fort's gunners.
 A ranging shot said to be aimed by Colonel Olmstead himself cut a Union soldier in two.
 The following bombardment from elevated fort guns effected mortar barrages that forced all construction to proceed on Tybee Island by night.
 Each morning the uncompleted elements of siege construction were camouflaged against the fort's spotters.

 To land the cannon onto Tybee Island, artillery pieces were taken off transports, set on rafts at high tide, and pitched into the surf near shore.
 At low tide, manpower alone would drag the guns up the beach.
 Two hundred and fifty men were required to move a 13-inch mortar along on a sling cart.
 Later Union amphibious operations would employ "contraband" (escaped slave) labor for much of this work.
 Along the two-and-a-half mile front, their engineers had to construct almost a mile of corduroy road made of bundles of brushwood to keep the guns from sinking into the swamp.
 While offloading proceeded day and night according to the tides, Confederate bombardment from Fort Pulaski gunners required all Federal movement into the island limited to night time.
 After a month of work, 36 mortars, heavy guns and rifled cannon were in position.